-a.
+6.1.
 SOS Graduate Support Coordinators

 The graduate support coordinators (also called graduate coordinators or academic advisors) are available to advise students about program milestones and requirements, guide students through a range of procedures, and interpret school and university policies.
-The graduate coordinators also maintain a number of informational resources for students, including the MSUS list of classes spreadsheet, the graduate resource website, and program handbooks.
+The MSUS Graduate Coordinator is Melissa Dengler (Melissa.Dengler@asu.edu) The graduate coordinators also maintain a number of informational resources for students, including the MSUS list of classes spreadsheet, the graduate resource website, and program handbooks.